Double bass concerto: Challenges

 The double bass has not been a popular choice for a solo instrument, mainly due to the difficulties of balancing the soloist and orchestra so that the former is not overshadowed by the orchestra's volume.
 The low register of the double bass makes it difficult to project; to help resolve this problem, many composers (most notably Bottesini) wrote solo parts in the high register of the instrument.
-Another solution is to refrain from large tuttis, or employ chamberistic orchestration, when the double bass is playing in its lower register.
+Another solution is to refrain from large tuttis, or employ chamber orchestration, when the double bass is playing in its lower register.
 Few major composers of the classical and romantic eras were disposed to writing double bass concerti, as there were few instrumentalists capable of taking on the demands of playing as a soloist; it was only through the efforts of virtuosos like Dragonetti, Bottesini, Koussevitsky, and Karr that the double bass began to be recognized as a solo instrument.
 As the twentieth century began, the standard of double bass technique improved by a significant degree, making it a more popular choice for composers.